 One cubic foot of gas requires 10 cubic feet of air to burn.
 Technicians typically set up gas heating appliances at 13.5 to 15 cubic feet of air to ensure that there is enough air to provide complete combustion, or as complete as the appliance can provide.

 Natural gas burns very complete; the typical amount of carbon monoxide in exhaust gases is less than 1/4 of 1%.
 Consider a typical gas range in a kitchen.
 If CO was a problem, ranges would be vented, just like water heaters and heating systems.
 The reasons that gas-heating appliances are vented are:

 - Approximately 94% of the exhaust or waste is moisture, and heat is necessary to carry the water, in a vapor state, up to the chimney and out to the atmosphere.

 - The size of the heating appliances, coupled with the amount of time a heater may be on in very cold weather, may allow the small amounts of CO and aldehydes to accumulate and possibly affect the health of the occupants.

-- The waste consists of water in a vapor state, carbon dioxide (CO2), carbon monoxide (CO), and traces of aldehydes, such as formaldehyde.
+The waste consists of water in a vapor state, carbon dioxide, carbon monoxide and traces of aldehydes, such as formaldehyde.

 Check for sources of combustion air—a louver or vent into the utility room; open ceiling that can draw air from the floor joist system, which may extend throughout the basement; or a louvered or permanently opened window to the exterior.
 If there are not adequate interior sources, outside air will be necessary.
 Logic is your best guide.
 The source must be permanent.